 Brain implants are allowing people to generate speech using thoughts, studies show

 An injury or disease that affects the brain can leave a person unable to speak.
 So scientists have been working on technologies that can turn a person's thoughts into spoken words.
-NPR's Jon Hamilton has more on two new reports in the journal Nature that speak to how far the field has come.
+NPR's Jon Hamilton reports on two new reports in the journal Nature that show how far the field has come.

 JON HAMILTON, BYLINE: There are five words in the sentence how do I do it.
-And for Pat Bennett, each one of those words is a struggle.
+And for Pat Bennett (ph), each one of those words is a struggle.

 PAT BENNETT: (Vocalizing words).